Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

-It has high claims like: “A world of superfoods in every glass.”
-But do the claims really stand up?
+Shakeology claims to be: “A world of superfoods in every glass.”
+But do the claims stand up – can it help with weight loss, energy, digestive issues and more?!
 And is it worth the money?

 Let’s get going!